 James Oglethorpe is the founder of Georgia.
-A Briton born in Berlin, he made his name as a soldier and eventually became a member of Parliament, where he successfully lobbied for the creation of a 13th colony, foreseen as a buffer to protect the lucrative Carolina colonies from Spanish Florida.
+Born in Godalming – Surrey, England he made his name as a soldier and eventually became a member of Parliament, where he successfully lobbied for the creation of a 13th colony, foreseen as a buffer to protect the lucrative Carolina colonies from Spanish Florida.

 Oglethorpe arrived in 1732 and got right to work establishing his new colony.
 First item of business: land.
 The smallish Yamacraw Tribe occupied the territory of present-day Savannah, but rather than the good ole slaughter-n-seize, Oglethorpe chose to negotiate for the territory’s purchase.
 He was an inherently fair person, and had soon built a close personal friendship with the natives’ leader, Chief Tomochichi.